Insights Blog

 Transparency: Beyond access, owners can rest assured that their money is not commingled with other clients or in Clay Lacy Aviation’s cash flow.

-“Our model also allows for owners to open multiple checking accounts for multiple aircraft,” Murphy says.
-“Say, for example, an owner wants to keep the financials for their Gulfstream separate from the Falcon Jet.
+“Our model also allows for owners to open multiple checking accounts for multiple aircraft,” Scheff says.
+“Say, for example, an owner wants to keep the financials for their Gulfstream separate from their Falcon jet.
 Two aircraft, two accounts.”

 Clay Lacy Aviation’s segregated business checking account is an industry leading offering that every jet owner should enjoy to have the best aircraft management experience.